medcomdk/dk-medcom-hospitalnotification/input/pagecontent/StructureDefinition-medcom-hospitalNotification-message-intro.md

 ### Scope and usage
 This profile is the root profile of MedCom HospitalNotification message.
 This profile is inherited from the MedComMessagingMessage.
-The following figure represent the profiles that should be included in a MedComHospitalNotificationMessage.
+The following figure represent the profiles that should be included in a MedCom FHIR HospitalNotification message.

 <img alt="Shows the structure of a HospitalNotification message.
 The MedComHospitalNotificationMessage includes a MedComHospitalNotificationMessageHeader and a MedComMessagingProvenance.
 MedComHospitalNotificationMessageHeader references a sender and receiver organization in terms of the MedComMessagingOrganization, and a focus which is a reference to a MedComHospitalNotificationEncounter.
 From the MedComHospitalNotificationEncounter is a MedComCorePatient and a MedComCoreOrganization referenced." src="./hospitalnotification/HospitalNotification.png" style="float:none; display:block; margin-left:auto; margin-right:auto;" />